icon-project/documentation/node/p-rep/p-rep-installation-and-configuration.md

 - Docker 18.x or higher

-For your reference, ICON node depends on the following packages.
-The packages are included in the P-Rep docker image that we provide, so you don't need to install them separately.
+For your reference, ICON node depends on the following packages (the packages are included in the P-Rep docker image that we provide, so you don't need to install them separately):

 - Python 3.6.5 or higher (3.7 is not supported)
 - RabbitMQ 3.7 or higher